 Corte Madera is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Even though Corte Madera is a smaller town, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
+Even though Corte Madera is a smaller town, it has many people who hop on public transportation – mostly a ferryboat for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

 The per capita income in Corte Madera in 2010 was $70,629, which is wealthy relative to California and the nation.
 This equates to an annual income of $282,516 for a family of four.

-Corte Madera is a somewhat ethnically-diverse town.
+Corte Madera is a very ethnically-diverse town.
 The people who call Corte Madera home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Corte Madera residents report their race to be White, followed by Asian.
-Important ancestries of people in Corte Madera include Irish, English, Italian, and Swedish.
+Important ancestries of people in Corte Madera include Irish, English, Italian, and Polish.

 The most common language spoken in Corte Madera is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Spanish and Chinese.